pgstef/pgstef.github.io/_posts/2018-07-17-back_from_pgday_amsterdam.md

 ---
 layout: post
 title: Back from PGDay Amsterdam
-draft: true
 ---

-(PGDay Amsterdam)[https://twitter.com/PGDayAmsterdam] regrouped more than 90 PostgreSQL fans (according to Devrim) on 12 July 2018.
+[PGDay Amsterdam](https://twitter.com/PGDayAmsterdam) regrouped more than 90 PostgreSQL fans (according to Devrim) on 12 July 2018.
 It was for me a really nice day and I'd like to share it with you.

 <!--MORE-->

 -----

-User feedbacks, PostgreSQL internals, tools,...
-The topics covered were pretty wide.
+User feedbacks, PostgreSQL internals, tools,... the topics covered were pretty wide.

-Jan Karremans first started with **Why I picked Postgres over Oracle?**.
+Jan Karremans first started with **Why I picked Postgres over Oracle?**

 Jan shared with us some of the lessons he learned during his journey:
 * weigh your needs (what do you need? what does your project need?);